 Iceland is renowned for the mass amount of volcanic activity across the country, hence the nickname “the land of ice and fire”.

-With countless active and dormant volcanoes situated across the land it is no wonder Iceland is a hotbed for volcanic activity, and home to an array of lava fields and geothermal pools.
+Iceland is renowned for the mass amount of volcanic activity across the country’s past and present landscape, hence the nickname “the land of ice and fire”.
+With countless active and dormant volcanoes situated across the land it is no wonder Iceland is a hotbed for volcanic activity, and home to an array of fascinating rock formations, lava fields and geothermal pools.

-Lava fields are not just fascinating because, well, they're lava fields, come on - but what makes them even more special is the fact that they are truly unique.
-In fact, there are no two lava fields that are the same, each is distinctive, varying in shape, size and even colour depending on how they were previously formed.
+Lava fields are not just fascinating because - well, they're lava fields, come on - but what makes them even more special is the fact that every one is truly unique.
+In fact, there are no two rocky landscapes that are the same.
+Each destination is distinctive, varying in shape, size and even colour depending on how they were formed.

-There are so many incredible lava fields in Iceland to choose from, we have created a short guide to some of our favourites.
+There are so many incredible Icelandic lava fields in Iceland to choose from, we have created a guide to some of our favourites.

 Across the area of the Eldraun lava field in Iceland, you will also be able to find different lava tubes and caves that were once formed by the enormous eruption of Skaftareldar.
 This was one of the biggest record eruptions in recent history, lasting for a number of months between 1783 and 1784.

-Krafla lava fields have been one of the most active volcanic areas of all lava fields in Iceland, with up to 29 eruptions over the last few centuries, each leaving a long and lasting impact on the land.
+Krafla has been one of the most active volcanic areas of all lava fields in Iceland, with up to 29 eruptions over the last few centuries, each leaving a long and lasting impact on the land.

-It’s not all bad though!
-Not only have we been left with incredible phenomena like lava fields, but due to the constant geothermal energy here, they were able to build their first geothermal plant on the site in 1977.
-This is now a massive source of green energy across Iceland.
+Volcanic eruptions are not just dangerous natural disasters, they also bring about curious natural advantages to their surroundings.
+Not only have we been left with incredible phenomena like lava fields, but due to the constant geothermal energy here, Iceland were able to build its first geothermal plant on the site in 1977.
+This is now a massive source of green energy and helps to power countless homes across Iceland.

-Due to the regular volcanic activity here you are still able to see the steaming and bubbling of the lava fields.
-This is quite different to some of the calmer and more green-looking lava fields you’ll come across in Iceland.
+Due to the regular volcanic activity here you are still able to see the steaming and bubbling as lava flows beneath the upper crust.
+The top of the surface has cooled as it leaves the ground, however, vents continue to provide fresh supplies from under the Earth’s crust..
+This is quite different to some of the calmer and greener lava fields you’ll discover in Iceland.

-The Berserkjahraun lava field can be found off the Snæfellsness Peninsula, a little off the beaten track - make sure you’re careful when heading out to this lava field.
+Berserkjahraun can be found off the Snæfellsness Peninsula, a little off the beaten track.
+As a result, make sure you’re careful when heading out to this lava field.